 Poems About Moss

 Poems About Moss is: 1) poems named after moss; 2) collages named after moss; 3) an essay that grows and grows.
-It is now available from Radioactive Cloud.
+It is SOLD OUT from Radioactive Cloud.

 Specifications: hand-built, hand-stapled edition of 50; two-color silk-screened cover using sketches from Elva Lawton’s monumental Moss Flora of the Pacific Northwest; poems originally in Cloud Rodeo, Fog Machine, ICHNOS, Reality Hands, and Yalobusha Review; moss collages; moss essay.
 Find it here.